Monday, November 11, 2024

 Poutini

 is a joint publication of Te Rūnanga o Ngāi Tahu and Oratia Books.
-In addition to our thanks to Paul for his amazing work, Oratia acknowledges Helen Brown, Takerei Norton and Ian Gover and their team at Ngāi Tahu for all their mahi.
+In addition to our thanks to Paul for his amazing work, Oratia acknowledges Helen Brown, Takerei Norton and Iain Gover and their team at Ngāi Tahu for all their mahi.

 Te Rūnanga o Makaawhio is launching Poutini today at Māwhera Pā in Greymouth, and a public event to present the book will take place in early December in Hokitika.